natnqweb/Simpletimer/README.md

     //entry every 1000ms
     }
-    i use it as a tool in my projects so i don't need to repeat myself creating timers in Version 2.0 you can register callbacks now only 'void functions(void)'
+    i use it as a tool in my projects so i don't need to repeat myself creating timers from Version 2.0 up you can register callbacks now only 'void functions(void)'

 # callback example
     #include "Simpletimer.h"